AstarNetwork/astar-docs/docs/use/how-to-guides/faq/dapp-staking.md

 ### Q: What happens if a project loses enough staking support to fall below the minimum threshold?

-A: If a project's total staked ASTR falls below the required tier threshold — 30M for Tier 3 or 80M for Tier 2 — it stops receiving dApp rewards until staking support recovers.
+A: If a project's total staked ASTR falls below the required tier threshold (0.35% of total issuance, ~30M ASTR, for Tier 3 or 0.93%, ~80M ASTR, for Tier 2) it stops receiving dApp rewards until staking support recovers.

 Stakers who have staked on that project continue to earn staker rewards unaffected.
 Any reduction in rewards applies to the project allocation, not to individual stakers.

-### Q: If my project does not reach the minimum staking threshold (30M ASTR), will I still earn rewards as a staker?
+### Q: If my project does not reach the minimum staking threshold (~30M ASTR for Tier 3), will I still earn rewards as a staker?

 A: Yes.
 Staker rewards are not contingent on whether the project qualifies for a tier.
 Your returns are based on your own staked ASTR relative to total staked supply.